Yandex Identity and Access Management

 To grant a user access to a resource, you assign them roles for the resource.
 Each role consists of a set of permissions that describe operations that can be performed with the resource.

-Before performing an operation with a certain resource (for example, creating a VM), Yandex.Cloud sends a request to the IAM service to check whether this operation is allowed.
-IAM compares the list of required permissions to the list of permissions granted to the user who is performing this operation.
+Before performing an operation with a certain resource (such as creating a VM), Yandex.Cloud sends a request to the IAM service to check whether this operation is allowed.
+IAM compares the list of required permissions to the list of permissions granted to the user performing this operation.
 If some of the permissions are missing, the operation is not allowed and Yandex.Cloud returns an error.
-For more information, see the section How access management in Yandex.Cloud works.
+For more information, see How access management in Yandex.Cloud works.

-Billing accounts are not used for resource management in Yandex.Cloud and do not pertain to the IAM service.
-For more information, see the section Billing account in the billing documentation.
+Billing accounts aren't used for managing resources in Yandex.Cloud and aren't part of IAM.
+For more information, see Billing accounts in the billing documentation.

-A service account is an account that can be used by a program to manage resources in Yandex.Cloud via the API.
+A service account is an account that can be used by a program to manage resources in Yandex.Cloud.

 By using service accounts you can flexibly configure access rights to resources for programs you have written.
 For more information, see Service accounts.

-The user has to go through authorization so that IAM can check the user's rights.
+The user has to pass authorization so that IAM can check the user's rights.
 Authorization is performed in different ways, depending on the type of account and the interface used.
-For more information, see the section Authorization in Yandex.Cloud.
+For more information, see Authorization in Yandex.Cloud.